 - 1. All students enrolled at Arkana College must arrive and leave the school premises in full school uniform.
 This includes black school shoes for the boys and girls.
-The girls also require a plain white or lemon coloured scarf for Halaqa and Prayer (which can be purchased through the school). - 2.
+The girls also require a plain white or lemon coloured scarf for Halaqa and Prayer. - 2.
 Sports uniforms are to be worn on scheduled sports days only. - 3.
 The children must have appropriate haircuts; as outlined in the school's uniform policy and deemed appropriate by the principal of the school.